Fanni Luukkonen: Leadership of Lotta Svärd

-By the time Luukkonen became president, the organisation had around 60,000 members.
-Under her leadership by 1938 membership was at over 100,000 women, and during the war years the figure continued to rise, so that when the organisation was finally dissolved in 1945, there were over 240,000 lottas.
-Lotta Svärd was become the largest women's organisation in Finland, and remains the largest ever voluntary association of Finnish women to date.
+At the time of Luukkonen's election the organisation had around 60,000 members.
+Under her leadership, membership passed 100,000 by 1938 and continued to rise during the war years, exceeding 200,000 by the time the organisation was dissolved in 1944.
+Lotta Svärd became the largest women's organisation in Finland, and remains the largest voluntary association of Finnish women to date.

+Luukkonen regarded her role as president as an extension of her vocation as a teacher.
+She held that Lotta Svärd was not only a defence organisation but also an ethical and pedagogical one, and she frequently taught and lectured its members and urged other leaders to see themselves as educators of the Lottas.
+The work of the pikkulotat (Young Lottas), the organisation's section for girls, in which upbringing played a central role, was particularly close to her heart.

 Second World War: the Winter War and the Continuation War

 Celebration of 20 years of the Lotta Svärd Organisation, 27 February 1941.
 Fanni Luukkonen and President Risto Ryti in front row, Helmi Arneberg-Pentti and Tyra Wadner directly behind in second row.

-During the Second World War, about 90,000 Lottas worked in the Finnish Defence Forces.
+During the Second World War, around 90,000 Lottas served in the Finnish Defence Forces, and approximately 300 Lottas died during the wars.

 The Winter War began when the Soviet Union invaded Finland on 30 November 1939, three months after the outbreak of World War II.
-It ended with the Moscow Peace Treaty on 13 March 1940, after significant Soviet Union losses but with Finland cededing 9% of its territory to the Soviet Union.
-After this conflict, the Lottas training was improved, as the Winter War had revealed how much more training was needed by the Lottas, and others.
-Luukkonen supervised some of the most important courses at Tuusula, where a Lotta college had been founded before the war near the Civil Guard officers' school there.
-In June 1940, Marshal Mannerheim appeared at one of these training courses to award Luukkonen the Order of the Cross of Liberty first class.
-She was the first woman to receive this decoration, and was awarded it with a red (wartime) ribbon, to be worn around the neck like soldiers.
-The only other woman to have received this medal is Elisabeth Rehn, a former minister and UN delegate, who was awarded it in 2002 for her work in peacetime.
+It ended with the Moscow Peace Treaty on 13 March 1940, after heavy Soviet losses but with Finland ceding 9% of its territory.
+After the Winter War, Lotta training was intensified in response to the organisational shortcomings the war had revealed.
+Luukkonen took part in courses held at the Lotta Svärd institute in Tuusula, near the Civil Guard officers' school.
+At one such course in June 1940, Marshal Mannerheim presented Luukkonen with the Order of the Cross of Liberty, 1st Class with swords.
+She was the first woman ever to receive this decoration, and it was awarded on a red (wartime) ribbon, worn around the neck as soldiers did.
+The only other woman to have received it is Elisabeth Rehn, a former minister and UN delegate, who was awarded it in 2002 for her peacetime work.